cavaliba/cmt_monitor/docs/docs/config.md

 	      url: http://10.10.10.13:8080/gelf
 	      [enable]                : timerange ; default = yes ; master switch

 ### conf.yml : pager services

+Pager services represent remote systmes to which alerts are sent, when human immediate action is needed.
+Use wisely, syadmin sleep is precious !

 You must have a pager with the name `alert`.